GeoscienceAustralia/dea-ard-scene-select/README.rst

      pre-commit install

-after cloning to make your life easier, automatically!
+after cloning to make your life easier.

 (if "pre-commit not found", then `pip install pre-commit` or `conda install pre_commit` and try again)